15 Awe-Inspiring Healthcare Education Tools of the Future

 - Finally, LeapMotion’s AirSpace technology lets you manipulate what your students see on the screen using hand gestures in mid-air.

 “Educators must recognize the impact of mobile devices as an 'on-demand and within your hands' tool that can enhance teaching, learning, and the workforce using appropriate educational content, apps, and accessories.
 Yes, as the saying goes- there is an [educational] app for that!”
-Dr. Melton said.
+Melton said.

-Dr. Melton created the Mobile App Education and Workforce Resource Center, where over 50,000 apps have been aligned with over 95 subject areas from Pre-K to PhD level learning.
-Dr. Melton is an internationally recognized expert, having received numerous national awards for her expertise in teaching and technology.
+Melton created the Mobile App Education and Workforce Resource Center, where over 50,000 apps have been aligned with over 95 subject areas from Pre-K to PhD level learning.
+Melton is an internationally recognized expert, having received numerous national awards for her expertise in teaching and technology.